 --> Take a look in the agenda for all dates

-"There is nothing that man fears more than the touch of the unknown."
-So begins Crowds and Power (1962) by Elias Canetti.
+“There is nothing that man fears more than the touch of the unknown.” are the opening words of Crowds and Power (1962) by Elias Canetti.
 In this book, the Nobel Prize winner records his experiences with the mass movements of the early twentieth century and provides striking sociological and anthropological insights.
 The book is not only a reflection on the past but also a guide for the present.
-Today too, the masses are mobilizing, uniting against injustice or for a better climate.
-They gather on social media, occupy the Capitol building, set fire to a city or flee.
+Today too, the masses are mobilising, uniting against injustice or for a better climate.
+They gather on social media, occupy the Capitol building, set fire to a city, or flee.
 They revolt, swell, seek an outlet and then collapse again.

-Peter Verhelst is writing a new text for The Mass Man using Canetti’s magisterial book as a sounding board but with today’s world as its focus.
+The renowned Belgian author Peter Verhelst wrote a new text for THE MASS MAN using Canetti’s magisterial book as a sounding board but with today’s world as its focus.

-The music of The Mass Man is provided by Jurgen De bruyn and ensemble Zefiro Torna.
-It consists of a contemporary interpretation and adaptation of crusader songs from the eleventh to the thirteenth century.
-Solo singers, a folk choir, musicians playing the fiddle, lute, cornetto and trumpet, and electronic soundscapes give form and expression to a wide range of medieval subgenres of the crusader song.
-They deliver a nuanced picture of a complex time and turning point in history.
-Monophonic call-up or recruitment songs, such as the famous Palästinalied by Walther von der Vogelweide, can be heard alongside Occitan pilgrim songs, lamentations, sirens, pastorellas, love songs and polyphonic Ars Nova motets from the socially engaged Roman de Fauvel by the composer Philippe de Vitry.
-In response to the early crusades, these songs uphold changing identities and world views.
-They reflect both the outside world and the inner life, and often their interrelationship.
-They also give form and expression to homeland concerns, spatial aspects and new emerging positions in socio-political history.
+Solo singers/performers, musicians playing the lute, cornetto/trumpet and drums, a sound-installation artist and electronic soundscapes give a new form and expression to a wide range of subgenres of the mediaeval crusader song.
+Propagandistic recruitment songs, such as the famous Palästinalied by Walther von der Vogelweide, can be heard alongside Occitan pilgrim songs, lamentations, love songs, and a polyphonic Ars Nova motet from the society critical Roman de Fauvel by the composer Philippe de Vitry.
+They reflect both the outside world and the inner life and deliver a nuanced picture of a complex time and turning point in history marked by changing identities and world views.

 With the support of Tax Shelter of the Belgian Government and The Flemish Government